OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 The State Machine can change from one state to another in response to some external inputs.
 The change from one state to another is called a transition.
 A State Machine is defined by a list of its states and transitions.

 ## 2. Model State Machines
-By choosing *__State Machines__* in the sidebar, you will have access to the _State Machines'_ management screen, in which will be presented the existing data of the model.
+By choosing *__Business / State Machines__* in the sidebar, you will have access to the _State Machines'_ management screen, in which will be presented the existing data of the model.

 ### How to create a State Machine?
 Select the option _Add new_ and define the following properties: